LikeTheSalad/aaper/README.md

 strategyProvider.setDefaultStrategyName("FinishActivityOnDenied") // The name that we return in our custom strategy's `getName()` method.
 ```

-After doing so, you won't have to explicitly pass "FinishActivityOnDenied" to the `EnsurePermissions` annotation in order to use this custom one, as it will be the default one.
+After doing so, you won't have to explicitly pass "FinishActivityOnDenied" to the `EnsurePermissions` annotation in order to use this custom strategy, as it will be the default one.

 License
 ---